Changissnz/selfinterest/README.md

-is, in effect, one of the cornerstone paradigms for understanding the economizing of power according to self-interest, a force that may attempt to supercede in relevance of authority to the self-interests of others, or a force that, through the pragmatism of utmost consideration for the social construct, allows an individual to pretend one way to satisfy their aims of another wanted outcome.
+is, in effect, one of the cornerstone paradigms for understanding the economizing of power according to self-interest, a force that may attempt to supercede in relevance of authority to the self-interests of others, or a force that, through the pragmatism of utmost consideration for the social construct, drives an individual to pretend one way to satisfy their aims of another wanted outcome.